AzureAD/passport-azure-ad/README.md

 * `failureRedirect`: the url redirected to when the authentication fails

-* `session`: if you don't want a persistent login session, you can use `session: false`
+* `session`: if you don't want a persistent login session, you can use `session: false`.
+The default value is true.

 * `customState`: if you want to use a custom state value instead of a random generated one